 Remember, when you are introducing your cat to all things dental, be patient and thoughtful.
-It’s not natural for a cat to have a piece of plastic with bristles placed inside their mouth, so use their curiosity to gain their trust.
+It’s not natural for a cat to have your finger or a piece of plastic with bristles placed inside their mouth, so use their curiosity to gain their trust.

 Equally important, is to find a place that creates a sense of calm.
 Whether you do it with them sitting on a blanket, towel, on a table, or you choose to hold them while brushing — it’s in your best interest to create a safe environment that can be replicated each time.

 Although I prefer a finger-fitted brush (because of the ease while holding them), there are a number of highly recommended standard pet toothbrushes that you may feel more comfortable with.
 Let them explore the toothbrush but do not introduce the toothpaste yet.